RedhawkSDR/transceiver-api/fei_3.0/README.md

 #### DEV_INSUFFICIENT_SETTLING_TIME

-The time difference between bursts where a re-tune occurred is insufficient for the transmitter to settle to the new frequency before the provided timestamp expires.
+The time difference between packets where a re-tune occurred is insufficient for the transmitter to settle to the new frequency before the provided timestamp expires.
 This error cannot occur if ignore_timestamp is set to true.

 #### DEV_MISSED_TRANSMIT_WINDOW

-The data burst was received too late to honor the timestamp.
+The data packet was received too late to honor the timestamp.
 This error cannot occur if ignore_timestamp is true.

 #### DEV_INVALID_TRANSMIT_TIME_OVERLAP

-The difference in timestamp between consecutive bursts is less than the length of the first burst.
+The difference in timestamp between consecutive packets is less than the length of the first packet.
 This error cannot occur if ignore_timestamp is true.

 #### DEV_INVALID_HARDWARE_STATE